extsys/reckoning.dev-V1/content/posts/2018-12-24-linear-regression.md

 ## Lack of perfect multicollinearity

 Linear regression assumes that there is little or no multicollinearity in the data.
 Multicollinearity occurs when the independent variables are highly correlated with each other.
 It can be tested with three primary criteria:

 - **Correlation matrix** – when computing the matrix of Pearson’s Bivariate Correlation among all independent variables the correlation coefficients need to be smaller than 1.

 - **Tolerance** – the tolerance measures the influence of one independent variable on all other independent variables; the tolerance is calculated with an initial linear regression analysis.
 Tolerance is defined as $T = 1 – R^2$ for these first step regression analysis.
 With $T < 0.1$ there might be multicollinearity in the data and with $T < 0.01$ there certainly is.
 Here, $R^2$ is coefficient of determination and is calculated as: $$R^2 = \frac{\sum \big ( \hat{y}_i - \bar{y} \big)^2 }{\sum \big ( y_i - \bar{y} \big)^2}$$ where, $\bar{y}$ is the average response.

 - **Variance Inflation Factor (VIF)** – the [variance inflation factor][vif] of the linear regression is defined as $VIF = 1/T$. $VIF > 10$ is an indication of presence of multicollinearity; while $VIF > 100$ indicates certainty of presence of multicollinearity.
 If multicollinearity is found in the data, centering the data (that is deducting the mean of the variable from each score) might help to solve the problem.
 However, the simplest way to address the problem is to remove independent variables with high VIF values.

 A list of more detailed tests can be found at [Wikipedia](https://en.wikipedia.org/wiki/Multicollinearity).

 ## No Autocorrelation

 Linear regression analysis requires that there is little or no autocorrelation in the data.
 Autocorrelation occurs when the residuals are not independent from each other.
 This assumption may be violated in the context of time series data, panel data, cluster samples, hierarchical data, repeated measures data, longitudinal data, and other data with dependencies.
 In such cases [generalized least squares][gls] provides a better alternative than the [OLS].

 While a scatter plot allows you to check for autocorrelations, you can test the linear regression model for autocorrelation with the [Durbin-Watson test][dwtest].
 Durbin-Watson’s $d$ tests the null hypothesis that the residuals are not linearly auto-correlated.
 While $d$ can assume values between 0 and 4, values around 2 indicate no autocorrelation.
 As a rule of thumb, values of $1.5 < d < 2.5$ show that there is no auto-correlation in the data.
 However, the Durbin-Watson test only analyses linear autocorrelation and only between direct neighbors, which are first order effects.

 ## Homoscedasticity

-[Homoscedasticity] requires that the error term has the same variance $\sigma^2 = \mathbb{E} \big [ \epsilon_i^2 | X]$ in each observation.
+[Homoscedasticity][homoscedasticity] requires that the error term has the same variance $\sigma^2 = \mathbb{E} \big [ \epsilon_i^2 | X]$ in each observation.
 The scatter plot is good way to check whether the data are homoscedastic (meaning the residuals are equal across the regression line).
 The following scatter plots show examples of data that are not homoscedastic (i.e., heteroscedastic):

 <div class="row content-justify-between">
     <div class="col-md-6 col-12">